Skip to main content

 • Improving and expanding our organization structure.

-In addition, the donation will enable us to expand our operations towards the North in the Araguaia Biodiversity Corridor by developing our second Hub of Restoration.
+In addition, the donation will enable us to expand our operations in the Araguaia Biodiversity Corridor by developing our second Hub of Restoration.

-This collaboration is built on a shared recognition of the urgent need for ecosystem restoration and a belief in the power of collective action to drive impact in line with our long-term goals.
+The collaboration is built on a shared recognition of the urgent need for ecosystem restoration and a belief in the power of collective action to drive impact in line with our long-term goals.
+We keep on working hard and are proud to share this milestone with you.

 2024 BJF Annual Report